stone-alex/EliteIntel/README.md

 As this is an early beta, here are some known areas we're still refining:

-1. **Commands and keybinds are assumed to be the same for ship and SRV settings.
-For Left, Right and Central panel as well as thrust and pips settings.** This keeps things simple for user interaction and saves on AI tokens (reducing costs per request) by not needing to infer or specify vehicle type.
-Sending separate SRV commands (which mirror ship commands for things like left/right/center panels and pips) would double the command list per request or require unreliable detection of whether you're in a ship or SRV—since we don't read game memory directly.
-2. All on-foot keybinds are currently disabled, though data analysis features remain available.
+1. All on-foot keybinds are currently disabled, though data analysis features remain available.
-3. Not all mission types have been fully tested—expect potential quirks with less common ones.
+2. Not all mission types have been fully tested—expect potential quirks with less common ones.
-4. While the app has automatic audio detection and calibration, it hasn't been tested on a wide variety of systems.
+3. While the app has automatic audio detection and calibration, it hasn't been tested on a wide variety of systems.
 If you run into audio issues, please report them on GitHub with logs and a description of your audio setup.
-5. Only Google STT / TTS and Grok AI are supported.
+4. Only Google STT / TTS and Open and X Ai are supported.
 But you are welcome to implement your own providers.
 The apps' code is structured, modular, event-driven, and documented.
-6. Currently, there is no support for colonization.
+5. Currently, there is no support for colonization.
 You are welcome to contribute ideas or implementations.
    (contact project owner)

 ## Usage Examples